Managing user consent is out in the open. There’s no hiding from it.

 However, on a deeper level, GDPR surpasses a simple set of laws.
 It empowers people to take control over how their personal data is shared online, which has largely gone unchecked for decades.

 Ultimately, it’s all about trust.

-People provide so much personal data to organisations and rely on them to protect it.
+People provide so much personal data to organizations and rely on them to protect it.
 When a person gives consent to a service provider, they enter a legally binding contract that states exactly how their data can be used.
 They must trust that their personal data will only be accessed and used as agreed.

-If the service provider allows the data to be accessed and used under conditions not stipulated to the consent the user gave, trust between the person and organisation is broken and can result in significant litigation issues.
+If the service provider allows the data to be accessed and used under conditions not stipulated to the consent the user gave, trust between the person and organization is broken and can result in significant litigation issues.

 and rely on them to protect it.